 |ENTR 200||The Entrepreneurial Process||3|

 |ENTR 202||Innovation and Creativity||3|

 This concentration allows students to build business management and marketing skills in the area of Sports Management.
 By using these courses as business electives and free electives, students can earn a Business Administration AAS degree, and seek employment or transfer to a bachelor’s program in Sports Management.

 |P.E.
 290||Internship in Sports Management||3|

-Students can complete a total of 3 classes (9 credits) listed below to receive a Wine Studies Concentration within a Business Administration A.A.S. degree.
+Students can complete a total of 3 classes (9 credits) listed below to receive a Wine Studies Concentration within a Business Administration AAS degree.
 This concentration can be completed fully online.
-Students must be age 21 or older in order to complete the tasting component of the Introduction to Wines of the World class.
-Students under age 21, can still register for the classes and concentration, but will not be permitted to taste wine and will be given alternate assignments.
+Students must be age 21 or older to complete the tasting component of the Introduction to Wines of the World class.
+Students under 21 years old can still register for the classes and concentration, but will not be permitted to taste wine and will be given alternate assignments.